Dunning Agent

 Prerequisites

-• API connections to credit reference agencies: Experian, Equifax, TransUnion (UK + US consumer + commercial), Creditreform (DE / Central Europe), CRIF (Italy / Central Europe), D and B (international)
+- API connections to the credit reference agencies: Experian, Equifax, and TransUnion (UK and US, consumer and commercial), Creditreform (Germany and Central Europe), CRIF (Italy and Central Europe), and Dun & Bradstreet (international)

 Infrastructure Contribution

 The Dunning Agent is the central node of the international AR pipeline.
-It feeds: Cash Application Agent (with bank-statement reconciliation: MT940, CAMT.053, BAI2, NACHA returns), Receivables Management Agent (with credit-limit recalibration after each escalation), and SOX-Compliance Agent (with PCAOB-testable controls evidence).
-It consumes from: Invoice Generation Agent (open AR + due dates), Vendor / Customer Master Data Agent (jurisdiction + B2B/B2C classification), and Credit Reference Agencies (creditworthiness scoring).
-Cross-feed to IFRS 9 ECL Provisioning Agent (12-month vs lifetime ECL transition triggers) and ASC 326 CECL Pool Agent (US SEC filers).
+It feeds the Cash Application Agent with bank-statement reconciliation across MT940, CAMT.053, BAI2, and NACHA returns, the Receivables Management Agent with a credit-limit recalibration after each escalation, and the SOX-Compliance Agent with PCAOB-testable controls evidence.
+It consumes from the Invoice Generation Agent (open AR and due dates), the Vendor and Customer Master Data Agent (jurisdiction and B2B/B2C classification), and the credit reference agencies (creditworthiness scoring).
+It also cross-feeds the IFRS 9 ECL Provisioning Agent with the 12-month-versus-lifetime ECL transition triggers and the ASC 326 CECL Pool Agent for US SEC filers.

 What this assessment contains: 9 slides for your leadership team